pinoyyid/ngGAPI/README.md

 	});
 ```

-One of the problems developing applications that access Google Drive is how to achieve headless end to
+One of the problems developing applications that access Google Drive is how to achieve headless, end-to-end
-end testing when acquiring an access token generally requires a logged in browser session.
+testing when acquiring an access token generally requires a logged in browser session.
 ngGAPI deals with this by allowing you to set a refresh token and client secret directly into the configuration, which allows your
 app to acquire access tokens without being logged in.
 See [This StackOverflow answer](http://stackoverflow.com/questions/19766912/how-do-i-authorise-a-background-web-app-without-user-intervention-canonical/19766913#19766913)
 for the steps required to get a refresh token.